hashicorp/vagrant/website/docs/source/v2/synced-folders/smb.html.md

 ## Prerequisites

-To use the SMB synced folder type, the machine running Vagrant must be a Windows machine.
+To use the SMB synced folder type, the machine running Vagrant must be a Windows machine with PowerShell version 3 or later installed.
 In addition to this, the command prompt executing Vagrant must have administrative privileges.
 Vagrant requires these privileges in order to create new network folder shares.